LaunchCode-Education-Archived/skills-back-end-csharp/class-prep/1/running-windows-on-mac-linux.md

 ### Install Other Apps

-At this point, you'll probably want to install a few more apps that you use frequently, such as [Firefox](https://www.mozilla.org/en-US/firefox/new/) and [Atom](https://atom.io/).
+At this point, you'll probably want to install a couple more apps that you use frequently, such as [Firefox](https://www.mozilla.org/en-US/firefox/new/) and [Visual Studio Code](https://code.visualstudio.com/).